Catfish: The TV Show: Premise

+Nev Schulman has explained that while the catfish has agreed to appear on the show, they do not know when or how the hosts will be looking for them.

 Presenters

-The program was hosted by Nev Schulman and Max Joseph for the first seven seasons.
-Joseph left the program in August 2018, halfway through the seventh season.
-For the remaining episodes of the seventh season that aired in 2019, he was replaced by alternate presenters, including singer Elle King, model / actress Selita Ebanks, basketball player Nick Young, actress Kimiko Glenn, model Slick Woods, actress Tallulah Willis, and presenter Kamie Crawford.
-When the eighth season began in January 2020, Crawford was chosen as the permanent new presenter.
+In its first 7 seasons, the show was hosted by Nev Schulman and Max Joseph.
+Seeking to pursue a directing career, Joseph left the series and his last episode aired on August 22, 2018.
+For the remaining episodes of the seventh season that aired in 2019, he was replaced by alternate presenters, including singer Elle King, model Selita Ebanks, basketball player Nick Young, actress Kimiko Glenn, model Slick Woods, actress Tallulah Willis, rapper Machine Gun Kelly, and presenter Kamie Crawford.
+Eventually Crawford was selected to officially become part of the hosting duo in the show's 8th season alongside Schulman.